fudgebucket27/LoopMintSharp/README.md

 ## 2. Minting to a collection
 **All commands must be done in a command line window opened in the same folder as the unzipped LoopMintSharp**

 Once you have created a collection and have the contract address.
 Modify the included "cids.txt" file with the metadata json ipfs cids for the NFTs you intend to mint in the collection.
-The ipfs json cids need to be cid v0 which start with Qm.
+The ipfs json cids need to be cid v0 which start with 'Qm' or cidv1 which start with 'b'.
 Once you have done that you can mint to that collection with the following command, replacing *0x1ad897a7957561dc502a19b38e7e5a3b045375bd* with the contract address that was generated for you in the previous step.

 ```batch
 LoopMintSharp -mintcollection 0x1ad897a7957561dc502a19b38e7e5a3b045375bd